parpy-lib/parpy-lib.github.io/docs/tutorials/print-code.md

 assert np.allclose(y, np.sum(x, axis=1), atol=1e-3)
 ```

-## Specialization and API Differences
+## Specialization and API differences

 As the ParPy compiler runs just-in-time (JIT), the values of all parameters passed to a function are available when it runs.
 The ParPy compiler will automatically specialize the generated code based on the shape of argument arrays (with a non-empty shape), and on the values of scalar parameters (e.g., floats and ints).
 As a result, the compiler produces more efficient code, but it may have to run many times due to variations in argument sizes.